 Today’s Fun Foto Friday may not be very fun for rail fans and admirers of the old Hojack Swing Bridge near the Port of Rochester.
 This is an aerial photo of where the bridge used to be.
 The shot was taken just a few days ago, on January 14, by Bob Biakowski.
 Here’s what it looked like before it was dismantled…

 I’m not going to say much more about it.
 I just wanted to share these recently found photos of Rochester’s half-demolished NY Central (Bragdon) Station.
 Like a decapitated, rotting corpse left to rot in public as a reminder of a brutal ‘auto’cracy.
-Apparently the building sat like this for about five years before it was finally removed altogether and replaced with the current Amtrak building in the early 70′s.
+Most of the building was torn down in the 1960’s but one section stood like this for over a decade before it was finally removed altogether and replaced with the current Amtrak building in the mid to late 70’s.
 Oy, how painful…

 First, a little bit of history.
 The building shown above was one of Rochester’s earliest rail stations.
 Make sure you click to see all the great detail in the photo.
 It was located on Central Avenue between St. Paul & Clinton near the site of the current Amtrak Station.
 This view is looking west from Clinton Avenue, sometime between 1905-1914.
 In 1914 this station was replaced by the great Bragdon station in 1914, which was demolished in 1965…